zhaojh10010/m3u8-offline-downloader/README.md

 A simple backend for offline m3u8 links downloading using nodejs.

 ### How to use
-This project needs to install ffmpeg docker image, so firstly you need to install docker and execute
+This project needs to install ffmpeg docker image, so firstly you need to install docker and start docker process, and then execute
 ```
 docker pull jrottenberg/ffmpeg
 ```
-And this docker image is based on Ubuntu 16.
+This docker image is based on Ubuntu 16.

 You can use
 ```
 docker run -it --name myffmpeg -p 8088:8088 --entrypoint='bash' jrottenberg/ffmpeg